Sal03-git/Spartan-6-DSP48A1-Slice-RTL-design/README.md

 A complete Verilog RTL model of the **Xilinx Spartan-6 DSP48A1** arithmetic slice, verified in QuestaSim with directed test patterns and implemented in Vivado targeting the `xc7a200tffg1156-3` FPGA.

-Built as **Project 1** for the Digital IC Design course at the Arab Academy for Science, Technology and Maritime Transport (AASTMT).

 ---

 ## Table of Contents